Actively Recruiting

 - More than 5-day variation in menstrual cycle length month-to-month

-- Alcohol intake greater than 14 drinks per week or more than 3 drinks per day
+- Alcohol intake exceeding 14 drinks per week or 3 drinks per day

-- Use of prescription medications except oral contraceptives within 1 month prior to or during in-lab visits
+- Use of prescription medications (except oral contraceptives) within one month before or during in-lab visits

-- Use of illegal drugs or consuming more than 500 mg of caffeine per day
+- Use of illegal drugs or consumption of more than 500 mg of caffeine per day

 AI-Screening